niravraje/The-Python-Challenge/README.md

 # The-Python-Challenge
-Solutions for one of the coolest Python challenges on the web so far.
+My solutions for one of the craziest Python challenges on the web so far. http://www.pythonchallenge.com/

-http://www.pythonchallenge.com/